unboxed/unboxed.co/source/blog/2016-09-14-re-addressing-the-challenges-to-children-s-allergy-healthcare-with-guy-s-and-st-thomas.md

 ![Healthcare digital transformation 7](http://i1291.photobucket.com/albums/b548/grammccram/IMG_5740_zpsdumv656j.jpg)

-As I left, I looked back on what the team had achieved during the two-hour timeslot that I’d been with them for:<br/>
+I looked back on what the team had achieved during the two-hour timeslot that I’d been with them for:<br/>

 - A set of carried out interviews with real service users
 - Key stakeholder engagement with subject experts